KB885/KB885/README.md

 ### Hi there 👋

-Just programming all sort of stuff ...
+Coding and doing all sort of random stuff.
+I mostly use github as a form of storage for a lot of my random stuff.